JaydenToh/Assignment-1---Car-Sharing-Platform/README.md

   User Service: Manages user profiles and membership tiers Billing Service: Calculates the membership tiers cost and handles billing-related task

-- RESTful APIs
+- RESTful APIs:
   To connect the back end together with the front end.

-- Script
+- Script:
   One MySQL query to store the structured data of the tables created in the database.

-- Database
+- Database:
   Services have a seperate database folder db.go so that there will not be conflict errors.

-- Error Handling
+- Error Handling:
   Each services includes error handling with descriptive http status codes so errors can be fixed.

 #2 Achitecture Diagram